josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Even perfect code can still make bad products.

-Does anybody _want_ it?
-Does anybody _care_?

-And if they don't—if you built the wrong thing entirely—could you really call that being "productive?"
+If all you did was build the wrong thing fast, could you really call that being "productive?"

 _Maybe_.
-Maybe if you're just using AI to launch things at the wall as fast as possible to see what sticks, you could potentially call failure a step in the right direction.
-But even then, it's worth asking: is this approach actually a net gain?
+Maybe if you're just using AI to launch things at the wall as fast as possible to see what sticks, you could call faster failure productive.
+But even then, it's worth asking: how long is this approach actually a net gain?

-There's a finite limit to how often you can do the bad job quickly before it starts costing more than doing a good job slowly.
+There's a finite limit to how often you can do the bad job quickly before it starts costing more than slowing down.
 How many fast, cheap iteration cycles will you burn through before it would've been more efficient to just do it slowly and methodically in the first place?

 All of this is why shipping some code is only the beginning of the impact of your work.
 It's just barely entering the crucible.
 It's untested.
 So gauging your productivity at that point is at best premature, and at worst, an entirely inaccurate measure.